The twelve year nine month career of 5068 saw allocations to Eastern Region, London Midland Region & Scottish Region depots.

-Condition (date uncertain): blue/yellow livery, gangway doors in place, steam style shed plate fitted to cab front, full size water tank, shortened fuel tank, exhaust in original position, blanking plates fitted, hand/footholds present, valencing fitted, two numbers with 'D' prefix on each side under cab windows, BR emblems on each cab door, on the drivers side the emblem is upside down, non-standard numberstyle (similar to 25217), no data panel.
+Condition (date uncertain): blue/yellow livery, gangway doors in place, steam style shed plate fitted to cab front, shortened fuel tank, full size water tank, exhaust in original position, blanking plates fitted, hand/footholds present, valencing fitted, two numbers with 'D' prefix on each side under cab windows, BR emblems on each cab door, on the drivers side the emblem is upside down, non-standard numberstyle (similar to 25217), no data panel.

-Condition July: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront; full size water tank, shortered fuel tank, blanking plates fitted, hand/footholds plated over, bodyside valencing removed, shed code allocation (64B) painted on secondman's side of No.2 cab; non-standard numberstyle (similar to 25217).
+Condition July: blue/yellow livery, gangway doors sheeted over, headcode discs centered on cabfront; shortened fuel tank, full size water tank, blanking plates fitted, hand/footholds plated over, bodyside valencing removed, shed code allocation (64B) painted on secondman's side of No.2 cab; non-standard numberstyle (similar to 25217).